How Trust & Will makes creating a legal will less hard

 Helpful tips for using Trust & Will

 Thanks to modern technology, creating a will is a simple administrative task that you can check off your to-do list — on your own time — in about 20 minutes.
-That said, there are some conversations you can have before creating a will to make the process even more seamless and, arguably, the peace of mind will be a bit sweeter.
+That said, there are some items and conversations you can have prior to creating a will to make the process even more seamless and, arguably, the peace of mind will be a bit sweeter.

 Talk to potential guardians